PatrickMaiyer/Portapack_Wiki/Recon.md

 If not you will not be able to load a file from FREQMAN directory / save settings

-if no frequencies are loading, check that by default the 'input: load X' fields in 'Recon app -> OPT -> More' are all checked.
+if no frequencies are loading, check that by default the 'input: load X' fields in 'Recon app -> CONFIG -> More' are all checked.
 And yes, you HAVE to click save in ordre to save the settings

 If by some magic you somewhat trashed the configuration and the app isn't starting anymore, try to delete the RECON/RECON.CFG file using the tools/file manager app